Archierowe/guess_the_fruit/README.md

 ## FEATURES
 ### Existing features

-* Responsive on all screen sizes - but primarily designed for tablets.
+* Responsive on all screen sizes - but primarily designed for mobile devices and tablets.
 * Interactive elements.